lwmqn/qnode/README.md

         myResrc1: 20,
         myResrc2: 'hello world!'
     });
-    ```
-    - You can bundle your smart object into a plugin or a separated module, and then use it like:
-    ```js
-        var so = require('foo-ipso-temperature-plugin');
-        // or
-        var so = require('./hal/my_temp_sensor.js');
-    ```

-* **Step 2**: Create a qnode with a client id and your smart object.
-And attach your 'ready' and 'registered' event listeners:
+    // Create a qnode with a client id and your smart object.
+And attach your 'ready' and 'registered' event listeners var qnode = new MqttNode('my_foo_client_id', so);
-    - **'ready'** event fires when the device is ready, but not yet remotely register to a Server.
-    - **'registered'** event fires when registration procedure completes successfully, whicn means your device has joined the network and managed by the Server.
-After a success of registration, you can take the LWMQN Server as a simple MQTT broker.
-Your device can subscribe to any topic or publish any topic to the network (if authorized).

-    ```js
-    var qnode = new MqttNode('my_foo_client_id', so);

     qnode.on('ready', function () {
+        // The ready event fires when the device is ready, but not yet remotely register to a Server.
         // You can start to run your local app, such as showing the sensed value on an OLED monitor.
         // To interact with your Resources, simply use the handy APIs provided by SmartObject class.
     });

     qnode.on('registered', function () {
-        // Your qnode is now in the network.
-This event only fires at the first time
+        // The event fires when registration procedure completes successfully, which means your device
+        // has joined the network and managed by the Server.
+After a success of registration, you can
+        // take the LWMQN Server as a simple MQTT broker.
+Your device can subscribe to any topic or
-        // of qnode registering to the Server.
+        // publish any topic to the network (if authorized).
     });

     qnode.on('login', function () {